-The season is fairly short and we nearly missed them this year, but I managed to drag my other half out with me for a little walk around the hedgerow outside our house to harvest a bucket full before they went over.
+The elderflower season is fairly short, lasting from May to June or early July.
+We very nearly missed them this year, but I managed to drag my other half out with me for a little walk around the hedgerow outside our house and we harvested a bucket full before they went over.
 He came in very handy for pulling down the higher branches!

-Harvest your elderflowers on a warm, dry day, and leave the brown ones on the tree for the best cordial.
+Harvest your elderflowers in the morning on a warm, dry day.
+Pick the creamy, white sprays and leave the brown ones on the tree for the best cordial.